henrik242/musicbrowser/musicbrowser/README.txt

 Changelog
 ---------
 0.23-svn
+- Bugfix (#2785523): Url didn't resolve properly in some situations
 - Bugfix (#2766482): Search with non-ascii characters on MacOSX is working now, but only when PHP 5.3 or the PECL Internationalization extension is installed